Arizona vs. Florida Atlantic Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Arizona vs. Florida Atlantic Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 23

-Saturday's contest that pits the No. 4 Arizona Wildcats (9-1) against the No. 14 Florida Atlantic Owls (9-2) at T-Mobile Arena has a projected final score of 82-74 (based on our computer prediction) in favor of Arizona, who is favored in this matchup by our model.
+Saturday's game that pits the No. 4 Arizona Wildcats (9-1) versus the No. 14 Florida Atlantic Owls (9-2) at T-Mobile Arena has a projected final score of 82-74 (based on our computer prediction) in favor of Arizona, who is favored in this matchup by our model.
 Tipoff is at 3:00 PM ET on December 23.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!